JoeLumbley/Pong/README.md

 #  P🏓NG

+**P🏓NG** is designed to help new game developers grasp fundamental programming concepts and design principles through an engaging and interactive experience.
+The game features classic gameplay mechanics, supports keyboard and Xbox controller inputs, and allows for both single-player and multiplayer modes.

 ![011](https://github.com/user-attachments/assets/f129ad9d-270e-49a0-b833-56bad8938062)

-P🏓NG is a  simulation of **Table Tennis**, a recreational activity and an Olympic sport since 1988, is also known by the term "ping-pong" or just "pong".
-This project is special to me as it was developed with my son, Joey, making it a true father-and-son collaboration.

-This repository is designed to help new game developers learn the fundamentals of game programming and design through a classic game.

-## Features
+### Key Features
-- **Classic Gameplay**: Experience the timeless fun of pong with modern enhancements.
+- **Classic Gameplay**: Experience the timeless fun of ping-pong with modern enhancements, including smooth animations and responsive controls.
-- **Keyboard and Controller Support**: Play using your keyboard ⌨️ or Xbox controllers 🎮 , complete with vibration feedback.
+- **Keyboard and Controller Support**: Play using your keyboard or Xbox controllers, complete with vibration feedback for an immersive experience.
-- **Resizable and Pausable**: Enjoy a flexible gameplay experience that can be paused at any time.
+- **Resizable and Pausable**: Enjoy a flexible gameplay experience that can be paused at any time, allowing players to take breaks without losing progress.
-- **Single and Multiplayer Modes**: Challenge yourself against a computer player or compete with friends.
+- **Single and Multiplayer Modes**: Challenge yourself against a computer player or compete with friends, making the game versatile for different play styles.

-## Learning Objectives
+### Learning Objectives
-- Understand the basics of game mechanics and physics.
+- Understand the basics of game mechanics and physics, including how to simulate movement and collisions.
-- Gain hands-on experience with VB.NET and game development concepts.
+- Gain hands-on experience with VB.NET and game development concepts, such as state management and event handling.
-- Learn how to implement user input handling, game states, and sound effects.
+- Learn how to implement user input handling, game states, sound effects, and graphical rendering.

 ---